Performance through simplicity

 |High speed upgrade to 68HC11; superb maths performance and excellent peripherals.
 Probably the best 8-bit CPU currently available.

 |Suitable for all 8051 derivatives such as Intel, NXP/Philips, Atmel, Cygnal, Siemens, Dallas, Analog Devices etc.

 If the CPU family you are looking for is not here, please ask.
 We have a number of compilers that were developed as custom targets, and have not yet been documented to production standard.

 Legacy target CPUs

 Because embedded projects can have very long lifetimes, we do not abandon compilers that are no longer under active development.
-Instead, they are made available with full source code at reduced price.
+Instead, they are kept available (usually with full source code) under our normal subscription terms.
 The technical support level will depend on whether we can remember anything about this particular target and still have hardware for it.
 Consultancy is always available.